 RSTP works differently on full-duplex (point-to-point) and half-duplex (shared) interfaces.
 A point-to-point interface uses the proposal and agreement flags.
 On the other hand, shared interfaces do not use the above flags, and their port state negation is carried out like the normal spanning-tree, 802.1D, i.e. we lose the RSTP features.

 Agreement and proposal:

-- Proposal: This is a flag that is sent on (1) when the switch is started and is considered as a root bridge.
+- Proposal: This is a flag sent on (1) when the switch is started and is considered a root bridge.

-- Agreement: This is another flag that is turned on in the BPDU, because it has been detected that there is a neighboring switch with lower priority and for this reason the neighboring switch is the root bridge or knows a new root bridge without the need to be directly connected to it.
+- Agreement: This is another flag that is turned on in the BPDU, because it has been detected that there is a neighboring switch with lower priority, and for this reason the adjacent switch is the root bridge or knows a new root bridge without the need to be directly connected to it.